Code-Institute-Submissions/milestone-project-127/README.md

         - Ola's mobile number and email address, this gives visitors more options to contact Ola.
         - Ola contact details is also displayed on this page.

+    Bugs:
+    Codes were duplicated in some instances to cater for small devices.

 # Deployment

     GitHub Deployment: